telaroz/pol_swe_2023_data/README.md

 # Tidy data for the IHF 2023 World Men's Championship

-Latest update: Matches from 2023-01-12 included, except match 8 Iceland-Portugal
+Latest update: Matches up to 2023-01-12 included.